FOR ALL POSITIONS, ELECTED AND APPOINTED

 • Introduce matters of significance at each board meeting and as they occur between conventions;

 • Seek new outlets for promoting the programs and JEA, write articles and/or make public appearances to help those who request/need assistance;

 • Participate in sessions at conventions, seminars and workshops locally and nationally, keeping students and advisers up to date on current curriculum and instruction trends;

 • Bring issues of curricular and instructional concern to the attention of the board of directors and the executive director;

 • Participate in and complete such projects and activities as needed and as directed by the president to ensure the smooth functioning of JEA.

 Bylaws Article IV, Section 1, Subsection a.
 The president shall preside at all board meetings and shall see that all orders and resolutions of the board of directors are put into effect.
 The president shall supervise headquarters staff and the board of directors in operating the association.

 On a more pragmatic level this means:

-• Lead negotiations with sponsoring institution.
+• Lead negotiations with sponsoring institution and partners.